 Q: I am an alternative break organizer.
 How can I work with Amizade?

 A: Amizade works with leaders like you everyday to coordinate customized community-driven, action-oriented, service-learning programs.
-Our sites in Jamaica, Trinidad & Tobago, Appalachia, Mexico, Navajo Nation, Northern Ireland, Washington, DC, and Ghana make great alternative spring break locations.
+Our sites in Jamaica, Trinidad & Tobago, Appalachia, The Navajo Nation, Bolivia, New Orleans, Northern Ireland, Washington, DC, and Ghana make great alternative spring break locations.

 Q: How can I fund my program?